 Depending on the sort of information, unauthorized divulgence or mishandling can have serious repercussions for the Company.
 For example, the Company could be placed at a competitive disadvantage; it might be exposed to legal proceedings or its image could be negatively affected.

-Employees, including representatives, consultants and agents are encouraged to contact the Compliance Officer or an immediate supervisor concerning questions about the Code.
+Employees and Business Associates are encouraged to contact the Compliance Officer or an immediate supervisor concerning questions about the Code.

-Responsibility for compliance with this Code, including the duty to seek guidance when in doubt, rests with each of the Employees, including consultants, representatives and agents of the Company.
+Responsibility for compliance with this Code, including the duty to seek guidance when in doubt, rests with each of the Employees and Business Associates of the Company.
 At all times, you may contact the Compliance Officer by calling the Company’s Corporate Office and asking to speak to the Compliance Officer, or send an e-mail message for the attention of the Compliance Officer.

 It is every Employees’ obligation to report suspected or actual violations of the laws, regulations, this Code and other internal policies of the Company.
 If any of the Employees have reason to believe that questionable or illicit conduct exists, the employee should immediately report the suspected wrongdoing to his/her direct manager and/or the Compliance Officer.